wolfman-rack/recuration-dotfiles/README.md

 Configuration
 ----------

 You probably want to edit `.stow-local-ignore`.
-It already is configured to ignore the `.git` files as well as `Readme` and `Makefile`.
+It already is configured to ignore the `.git` files as well as `README.md` and `Makefile`.
 Use the `-n` option as in `stow -n -v --target="$HOME" -S .` to check which links will be created.
 The `--adopt` option may also be useful.